reenigne/x86_microcode/v20/README.md

 | 7 | D bit is valid |
 | 8 | set for all opcodes > 7F |

-The final five bytes appear to identify individual instructions within their class.
+The final five bits appear to identify individual instructions within their class.
 For non-microcoded instructions there are exactly 16 variants:

 |bits| meaning|